AymoneKouame/google-cloud-data-storage/README.md

 # Description
-'gc_data_storage' is a utility package for data storage in Google Cloud Environments.
+`gc_data_storage` lets you easily move data between your development environment (e.g. Jupyter Notebook) and your Google Cloud Workspace bucket.
+It integrates the command line tool gsutil.

+ * Save data from your development environment to the bucket.
+ * Read data from the bucket into your development environment, with the option to keep a copy in the persistent disk.
-The functions move data between a Google Cloud Workspace bucket and the persistent disk, within the same bucket or between two different buckets.
-It also includes a function to list saved data in the persistent disk or workspace bucket.
-It was created to be used within the All of Us Researcher Workbench by default but can also be used in other Google Cloud environements.
+ * Copy data between different directories within the bucket or between two different buckets owned by the user.
+ * Obtain a list of data saved in the bucket or the persistent disk.

+`gc_data_storage` was originally written to be used within the All of Us Researcher Workbench environment (using the default environement bucket) but can be used in other Google Cloud Environments (user must input their own bucket).

 # Functions in the 'gc_data_storage' package.